yunpengn/InterviewCracker/KnowledgeBase/Network.md

 - By default, HTTP is on port 80, while HTTPS is on port 443.
 - Although HTTP and HTTPS both run on top of TCP, HTTPS is more secured with the help of TLS/SSL.
+    - TLS is the successor of SSL protocol.
+- HTTPS guarantees all aspects of a secured communication together:
+    - Encryption: all HTTP messages are encrypted with AES (symmetric encryption);
+        - Before actual communcation begins, a key exchange process is performed with RSA (asymmetric encryption).
+    - Authenticatity: the identity of the server is verified using its X.509 certificate.
+    - Integrity: append every HTTP message with a cryptographical hash checksum.

 ## Differences between a few HTTP status code